Facebook Pixel Photography Lighting Equipment: The Essential Guide

 Flags

 Flags are used to block (or flag) light from falling on certain parts of the scene.
-You can use a flag to stop excess light falling on your background, or you can use a flag to reduce the exposure on specific parts of your subject.
+You can use a flag to stop excess light from falling on your background, or you can use a flag to reduce the exposure on specific parts of your subject.
 For example, I sometimes use flags to underexpose everything from the neck down in close portraits.
 This helps ensure that the face is the main focus of the image.

 Studio accessories